LSU vs. Virginia Tech Women's Basketball Predictions & Picks - November 30

 LSU Schedule Analysis

-- The Tigers' signature win of the season came in a 76-73 victory on November 25 over the Virginia Cavaliers, who rank inside the top 50 (No. 50) in our computer rankings.
+- The Tigers' signature win of the season came in a 76-73 victory on November 25 against the Virginia Cavaliers, who rank inside the top 50 (No. 50) in our computer rankings.

-- LSU has one win against Quadrant 2 teams, tied for the 19th-most in the nation.
+- LSU has tied for the 19th-most Quadrant 2 wins in the country (one).

-- LSU has four wins versus Quadrant 4 opponents, tied for the eighth-most in Division 1.
+- LSU has four wins over Quadrant 4 teams, tied for the eighth-most in the country.

 Get tickets for any college basketball game this season at Ticketmaster!